franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ### Pipelined version debug and testing

 - in commit[891ee88](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/891ee88a181cea1bb0545e017e88b7c0679a9761), bug of the pieplined version is fixed.
+-

+### Implementing Hazard Control
+In developing the pipelined processor, several modules were added, including a hazard control unit and flip-flops for pipeline staging.
+The hazard control unit was designed based on the book's content, with comments annotating the functionality of each section.
+It handles three main hazards: forwarding, stalling, and flushing.
+Forwarding is used when an instruction requires data that has not yet been written back, stalling occurs when data dependencies necessitate pausing the pipeline, and flushing is necessary during jump instructions to remove irrelevant instructions from the pipeline stages.

+### Pipeline Modifications and Debugging
+Renaming logic stages (like fetch and decode) and adjusting small logic aspects were necessary to accommodate the pipelined architecture.
+One significant challenge encountered was an issue with the multiplexer selecting inputs for the data memory, which was traced back to a misconnection at the top level.
+Correcting this resolved the issue, enabling proper functioning of the pipelined processor.

 ### 2-way Cache processor

+## Cache Implementation

+### Simplifying the Cache Design
+Initially, the team aimed for a complex cache design (4-way, 8-set, 128-bit block size with write-back functionality).
+However, due to complexity, the design was simplified to a 2-way set associative cache.
+The cache was segmented into smaller components like valid bits, tag, data, and least recently used (LRU) bits.
+This modular approach allowed for easier initialization and hit detection.

 ### Cache version debug and testing